sh1boot/sh1boot.github.io/drafts/bzero-acceleration.md

 tags which you neither want to store nor maintain in fine detail.

-I think that with just a small tweak to the design of SDRAM chips (no big deal, right?) one could implement deferred bulk erasure using just one bit of tag per row of memory.
+I think that with just a small tweak to the design of SDRAM chips (no big deal, right?) and supporting logic in the memory controller one could implement deferred bulk erasure using just one bit of tag per row of memory.
 Pencil that in as one bit per 4kB of data.

 For any whole-4kB (or whatever your SDRAM page size is) chunk of memory you want erased, you just set its erasure bit, saying you'll do it